 The engineering department has a long-standing commitment to sustainable technology.
 We see creation care as part of our job.
-Issues of earthkeeping are dealt with in classes from the first through the last year.
+Issues of earthkeeping are dealt with in classes every semester.

 Professors are actively engaged in research that considers sustainability from a wide variety of aspects.
 A student engineering club (Renewable Energy Organization) works to educate the campus and community with a technology perspective on energy issues.

 The Renewable Energy Organization is student organization which concentrates on renewable energy for Calvin’s campus.

 Calvin currently has two solar panels on campus.
 One is at the Bunker Interpretive Center.
 This project was done by a 2003–04 Senior Design team.
 This team received a grant from the state of Michigan for their work on the solar panel.
 For more information on this source of energy, visit solar.calvin.edu or Senior Design Team 5 (03–04).